pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 31](images/Slide31.png)

 We can plot the sum of the intensities for the 20 lens proteins versus age (orange line plot) and see what the trend looks like.
 There is a clear linear trend with a little kink at P0.
 The time delta between E18 and P0 is less than 3 days and probably explains the dip.
-We are mostly playing around with the data at this stage and we can scale P0 values to give a more linear trend (the blue line plot).
+We are mostly playing around with the data at this stage and we can scale P0 intensity values for the 20 proteins to give a more linear trend (the blue line plot).

 ---